alanmaizon/Dellamaison/README.md

 ### UCD Professional Academy

+####Slogan: *"The most practical recipes step by step"*
+####Focus: *Healthy, plant-based recipes*

+####Features:
+- Encourages joining the plant-based revolution
+- Promotes sharing recipes with friends and shop products
+- Highlights the benefits of eating well for a better life
+- Mailing list subscription for exclusive recipes and discounts

 #### User Stories 🍏

 - As a visitor, I want to view a list of recipes so that I can choose one to cook.